Prospective Students: General

 No, we can access your transcripts from your time at U-M. It is helpful for you to include an unofficial copy of your U-M transcript from Wolverine Access.

-Do you have access to my letters of recommendation and transcripts at my current school?
+Do you have access to my transcripts at my current school?

 The STPP admissions committee does not have access to files at some other U-M departments.
 Please ask the admissions/student services coordinator or graduate advisor at your school.
 He or she should be able to forward the materials to us.
 We will accept scanned and e-mailed documents.